 }

-to complete the full app startup process.The key advantage here is that the app’s process flags have been modified to enable the debuggable attribute, allowing the attacker to use tools like jdb
+Building on our analysis in Attempt #1, we can borrow a startSeq that matches an existing record in system_server to complete the full app startup process.The key advantage here is that the app’s process flags have been modified to enable the debuggable attribute, allowing the attacker to use tools like jdb to gain execution control within the process.

 The Challenge: Predicting startSeq

-parameter.
+The issue, however, lies in predicting the startSeq parameter.
 ActivityManagerService enforces strict validation for this parameter, ensuring that only legitimate values associated with active application startup processes are used.

 private void attachApplicationLocked(@NonNull IApplicationThread thread,